AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

    It is important to use ``srun`` when you launch your program.
-   This allows for the MPI libraries to obtain task placement information (nodes, number of tasks per node etc.) from the Slurm queue.
+   This allows for the MPI libraries to obtain task placement information (nodes, number of tasks per node etc.) from the slurm queue.

 Spreading MPI workers evenly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~